 A fun and healthy way to tour the Corniche is to hire a bike.

-This cycling track along the popular Corniche road and the coastline has a number of landmarks such as Al Bahar and the iconic Emirates Palace Hotel.
+This cycling path along the popular Corniche road and the Abu Dhabi's coastline has a number of landmarks such as Al Bahar and the iconic Emirates Palace Hotel.
 The track also leads you to the world heritage village and the flagpole of Abu Dhabi which used to be the largest in the world.
 Overall, it will be a splendid way of travelling the city while covering some of the iconic destinations of the city.
 There is a guided tour every Wednesday, Friday and Saturday which gives you a brief history of the city.

 Abu Dhabi’s Corniche Road stretches across an impressive eight kilometres of manicured waterfront that includes children’s play areas, separate cycle and pedestrian pathways, cafés and restaurants, and the stunning, lifeguarded Corniche Beach.